itech-magazine/jan2021/docs/pages/mds/demystifying-income-tax-(assessment).md

 SECTION 143(3) - REGULAR ASSESSMENT / SCRUTINY ASSESSMENT
 --------------------------------------------------------
-The furnished returns will be selected by the system without human intervention based on certain parameters decided by CBDT, these returns will be thoroughly examined by Income Tax authority for the genuiness and correctness of the information furnished in the return by Assessee to ensure that asseessee has neither understated his income or loss or overstated any expenses or underpaid any tax.
+The furnished returns will be selected by the system without human intervention based on certain parameters decided by CBDT, these returns will be thoroughly examined by Income Tax authority for the genuin and correctness of the information furnished in the return by Assessee to ensure that Assessee has neither understated his income or loss or overstated any expenses or underpaid any tax.
 If any furnished return is selected for scrutiny, the department will send a notice u/s 143(2) well in advance.
 However such notice cannot be send after the expiry of 6 months from the end of financial year in which return is filed.
 The Assessee will be asked to produce evidences, books of accounts if required to verify and validate the information furnished in the return.
-After verifying all the details with the information available in the department, the Income tax authority passes an order either confirming the return of income filed or making additions this raises an Income tax demand, which assessee must respond to accordingly.
+After verifying all the details with the information available in the department, the Income tax authority passes an order either confirming the return of income filed or making additions this raises an Income tax demand, which Assessee must respond to accordingly.

 SECTION 144 – BEST JUDGEMENT ASSESSMENT
 ---------------------------------------